doc-ai/tensorio/README.md

 [TensorIO for React Native](https://github.com/doc-ai/react-native-tensorio)

 Our React Native bindings for TensorIO, with full support for the iOS version.
-React Native bindings for Android are expected by the end of March 2019.
+React Native bindings for Android are forthcoming.

 [TensorIO Demo App for React Native](https://github.com/doc-ai/react-native-tensorio-example)